TOAST-DOCS/Compute-Instance/en/console-guide.md

 ## Create Instances

+You can create instances using the below settings or Instance Template.
+To create instances using Instance Template, go to Create Instance screen and select ***\*Use Instance Template\****.
+To learn how to create an instance template, see [Instance Template Console Guide](/Compute/Intance%20Template/ko/console-guide/).

 ### Image

 Select an image with the operating system you need: select either from public images of NHN Cloud, user images, or shared images.